Your pet’s ID tag is his ticket home if he gets lost.

 It’s a scary thing to imagine your dog’s fate in the hands of a stranger.
 Don’t leave it to chance with your dog.
 Make it easy for him to get home.
 Update his tags now with your first and last name, your current address and a current phone number.

-Don’t depend on microchips
+Don’t Depend on Microchips

 Oh, but your pet has a microchip?
 That’s a good backup, but don’t assume the average person who finds a dog will even think to check for a chip.
 Even pound workers may only check for certain types or certain brands of microchips.
 Some don’t bother to check at all or they lack the equipment to do so.
+If your dog is microchipped, get them this tag so that they have other information with them too.